slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "When a child asks an endless string of «why?» questions, the smartest reply is, «I don’t know, what do you think?»" (...)
 "To keep young kids behaving on a car road trip, have a bag of their favorite candy and throw a piece out the window each time they misbehave."
 -- Kevin Kelly*

+> *"If raising children was less rewarding than not doing it, the human race would have gone extinct." (...)
+"Either have children or become a saint, because eventually, you have to find something you love more than you love yourself."
+-- Naval Ravikant*

 However some people are not ready to accept your vision.
 And «givers» attract «takers»: remember that you don’t owe them anything.